xrsheffield/website-1/content/events/climate-justice-march.md

 event_time: 12 noon
 summary: March from Devonshire Green for rally at City Hall
 cover_image: ""
+location:
+  name: From Devonshire Green to City Hall
 ---
 March and rally to coincide with the end of COP28